crystal-lang-tools/vscode-crystal-lang/README.md

 ### 3.7.
 Types

 Show type information for variables only.
 This feature uses `crystal tool context` to get types.
-Information is recalculated when the cursor changes line position.

 ![types on hover](https://i.imgur.com/5COCsQX.gif)